MatthewMarinets/ap_sc2_notes/playing_the_beta.md

   * Tip: on command-line, you can run `MultiServer.py <output_zip_name>` to instantly start the server without going through a file-selection screen
 * Run `Starcraft2Client.py` to start up the sc2 client
   * [Update the map and mod files](#updating-the-mod-files) by running `/download_data`
-* Report issues to the github at https://github.com/Ziktofel/Archipelago/issues
+* Report issues to #sc2-dev thread in the discord, or on the github at https://github.com/Ziktofel/Archipelago/issues
 * Have fun!

 ## Updating the mod files
 The simplest way to get the latest files is to run `/download_data` in the client.
 This fetches and installs the files from the [ap-sc2-data releases page](https://github.com/Ziktofel/Archipelago-SC2-data/releases).

 ### Installing manually from the releases page
 You generally shouldn't have to do this, but you can just do what `/download_data` does manually by going to the [releases page](https://github.com/Ziktofel/Archipelago-SC2-data/releases), selecting the Archipelago-SC2Data.zip artifact of the API version you want, unzipping, and putting the contents of the Maps/ and Mods/ folders into the corresponding folders of your sc2 install.

 ### Installing manually from the actions page
 This also generally shouldn't be necessary, though it does allow selecting the mod files from a particular branch or push.
 So if you want to get the files for a feature which is still in PR (say, to assist in testing a new unit), you can follow these steps.
 * Sign into a github account.
 Make one if you don't have one
 * Go to the [Github Actions page for the map/mod repository](https://github.com/Ziktofel/Archipelago-SC2-data/actions)
 * Click the build (white text) for the latest build labeled with the desired branch